Skip to Content

 Toothaches in Matthews, NC

 A toothache is a pain in or around a tooth that can be constant or sporadic, sharp, or throbbing.
-Toothaches can originate from simple issues such as food stuck in your gum or more serious dental problems like an abscess or broken tooth.
-Unfortunately, tooth pains often won’t resolve on their own and will require you to visit a dentist for treatment.
+Toothaches can originate from simple issues, such as food stuck in your gum, or more serious dental problems, like an abscess or broken tooth.
+Unfortunately, tooth pain often won’t resolve on its own and will require you to visit a dentist for treatment.
 If you’re suffering from a persistent toothache, Urgent Dental in Matthews, NC, can help.
 We accept walk-in patients and offer same-day appointments and $99 emergency dental exams, X-rays included, to help you get out of pain as soon as possible.

 • What causes a toothache?